 Upstate NY Has Some of the Highest Property Tax Rates in the Nation

 What Contributes to Upstate New York’s High Property Taxes and What Can You Do?

 - Taxes are imposed by town and county governments and school districts.
 Those budgets have tended to increase despite declines in population and school enrollments in many areas over past few years.

 SALT Deduction Cap Hits Property Owners in the Highest Tax States the Most

-Where Do People Pay the Most in Property Taxes?
+Where People Pay the Most in Property Taxes

 According to the non-profit Tax Foundation, New York ranks 4th in the nation for state and local property tax collections per capita and 14th for property taxes paid as a percentage of owner-occupied housing value